sumukhatv/SSexeutor/README.md

 SSexecutor uses the Paramiko module.

-SSexecutor.py cointains a function calles "main" which is used to trigger the project.
+SSexecutor.py cointains a function called "main" which is used to trigger the project.

 Usage:
   SSexecutor can be used to transfer a single file from local machine to a remote machine and execute it or a whole     project can be transferred and executed.